OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/03-mas.md

 The MAS project covers the processes, techniques, and tools used for security testing a mobile application, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
-The OWASP MAS project provides the [Mobile Application Security Verification Standard][masvs] (MASVS) for mobile applications and a comprehensive [Mobile Application Security Testing Guide][mastg] (MASTG).
+The OWASP MAS project provides the [Mobile Application Security Verification Standard][masvs] (MASVS) for mobile applications that can be used as a guide for security gap analysis.

 #### What is MASVS?